-As we mentioned earlier, Utah is a very religious state, and a majority of the people in Utah are Mormons, aka LDS.
+As we mentioned earlier, Utah is a very religious state, and most of the people in Utah are Mormons, aka LDS.
 LDS aren’t allowed to drink alcohol, smoke, take illegal drugs, or gamble.
-Despite obviously being a secular state, the LDS has a huge influence in Utah.
+Despite being a secular state, the LDS has a colossal influence in Utah.

 Records and fun facts about Utah

 Finally, Utah holds a few notable records and is home to unusual and fun facts that are globally recognized.
 Let’s explore some of them:

 - The name Utah comes from the Native American Ute tribe, which means “people of the mountains”;

 - Utah is one of the four corners states – the others are Colorado, New Mexico, and Arizona; It’s the only place in America where four states meet;

 - According to the last census, about 62% of Utahns are LDS;

 - The Great Salt Lake is seven times saltier than the Ocean;

 - Utah has five national parks – Only California and Alaska have more;

 - Arches National Park contains more than 2 000 natural sandstone arches;

 - With only 8.8% of smoking adults, Utah has the lowest smoking percentage in the USA;

 - The First Transcontinental Railroad was completed in Promontory, Summing, Utah 1869.

 - Utah is the second driest state in the Union, with 300 days of sun per year;

 - Utah has the highest skin cancer rate of any state – this is probably related to the fact above;

 - Utah has an official state cooking pot, the Dutch oven;

 - Gambling is illegal in all forms in Utah;

 - Utah is the first in volunteer rates, percentage of donated income, and median contribution to charity.
 These impressive rates are highly related to the Mormon church commandments.

 - Up until 1869, Salt Lake City was called Great Salt Lake City;